gildas/puppet-sqlserver/README.md

   + Default value: **false**
 - source
   This option specifies the path of the ISO containing the SQL Server installation.

   When installing SQL Express, if this option is used, it should point to the path where the installation is stored.

+  Only local and UNC sources are supported at the moment.
   + Possible Values: *undef*, folder
+  + Default value: *undef*
+- source_user
+  This option specifies the user to authenticate with the source.
+  + Possible Values: *undef*, string
+  + Default value: *undef*
+- source_password
+  This option specifies the password to authenticate with the source.
+  + Possible Values: *undef*, string
   + Default value: *undef*

 Notes and Caveats: